zzghostok/SelfBot/ReadMe.txt

 cd SelfBot
 bash SetupLinux.sh

 step 3.1.
-On any other LINUX vm just do ./ in replace for bash (you don't have to) step 4.
+On any other LINUX vm that isn't (glitch.com) just do ./ in replace for bash (you don't have to) step 4.
 Get your token and put it in the file called Token.txt in the SelfBot folder step 5. go back to console and paste bash StartupLinux.sh